For students attending the Master's Programme in Biomedicine Exchange Studies - Master's Programme in Biomedicine

 Rules

-Only one exchange per academic year is possible.
+• Only one exchange per academic year is possible.

-You cannot postpone an exchange place to next academic year unless you have a valid reason for doing so.
+• You cannot postpone an exchange place to next academic year unless you have a valid reason for doing so.

-If you are awarded a scholarship, you have to follow the rules that apply to the scholarship (see Travel Grant Application Form for Exchange Students).
+• If you are awarded a scholarship, you have to follow the rules that apply to the scholarship (see Travel Grant Application Form for Exchange Students).

-Within Erasmus+ you can receive the scholarship in total up to 12 months per academic level (i.e. Bachelor, or Master).
+• Within Erasmus+ you can receive the scholarship in total up to 12 months per academic level (i.e. Bachelor, or Master).

-During your exchange period you must be a good representative for KI and market KI in the best possible way.
+• During your exchange period you must be a good representative for KI and market KI in the best possible way.
 See Code of Conduct for exchange studies.

-You have to hand in your exchange report after your exchange period has ended.
+• You have to hand in your exchange report after your exchange period has ended.
 The deadline is September 1 every year, but you are strongly advised to write and hand in the report directly upon return from your exchange.

 Summer courses

-Our partner universities organize summer courses.
-More information can be found here.
+Our partner universities organise summer courses.

-Partner universities 2024/2025
+Partner universities 2025/2026

 At the Master’s Programme in Biomedicine you can participate in exchange studies at universities in the Nordic countries, Europe, Asia, Oceania, and North America.
-You have the option to go on exchange in either the third semester or the fourth semester (see links in the right hand column).
+Please note that the information about the partner universities is continuously being updated.

 Exchange places for students in the Master’s programme in Biomedicine